-After a lot of research, Alissa found inspiration for her idea by studying different alarms and alert systems already present in vehicles.
-She learned that although there were alarms when you open a door, forget your keys in the engine, and when you open a window, there was no alarm to tell you your baby was still in its seat.
-Her mom would pick up alarm systems from Radio Shack, and she worked on trying to connect them together.
+After much research, Chavez found inspiration for her idea by studying different alarms and alert systems already present in vehicles.
+She learned that although there were alarms for open doors and windows and forgotten keys in the engine, there was no alarm to alert parents to a baby left in his/her seat.
+Chavez’s mom picked up alarm systems from Radio Shack, and Chavz worked on trying to connect them.

-Her success has given her the opportunity to be featured as a Glamour Magazine Woman of the Year, a TEDx speaker, and an ambassador for both Technolochicas, an organization that promotes young Latinas to explore careers in STEM.
+Her success has given her the opportunity to be featured as a Glamour Magazine Woman of the Year, a TEDx speaker, and an ambassador for Technolochicas, an organization that promotes young Latinas to explore careers in STEM (science, technology, engineering, math).

-Today, The Baby Hot Seat is ready to hit the market and Alissa, who continues to be inspired to improve the wellbeing of young children, has already started working on her next product, Easy Flow – an eco-friendly baby bottle.
+Today, The Baby Hot Seat is ready to hit the market, and Chavez, who continues to be inspired to improve the well-being of young children, has already started working on her next product, Easy Flow – an eco-friendly baby bottle.

 On getting support, mentorship, and funding as a teenage founder:

-One of the struggles of starting my business was that I had a few things working against me.
-People didn’t take me seriously because I was so young; they didn’t think I knew what I was talking about.
+Chavez: One of the struggles of starting my business was that I had a few things working against me.
+People didn’t take me seriously, because I was so young; they didn’t think I knew what I was talking about.
 Being female didn’t help either.
-I still experience some bias, even though I’ve proven, to some extent, that I am capable and I do know what I am doing.
+I still experience some bias, even though I’ve proven, to some extent, that I am capable, and I do know what I am doing.

 On choosing a non-STEM college degree: